BrainsOnBoard/drosophila_rf_code/README.txt

-This repository contains the code (and required data) for the Biosystems (2015) paper.
+This repository contains the code (and required data) for two papers which looked at Drosophila ring neuron receptive fields [1,2].

-Each of the rx_* folders contain functions for reproducing the figures from the paper, and for generating any data for the needed for these figures.
-There are other readme files dotted around the place.

-Throughout, the dosave parameter for the functions gives the option of saving the generated figure to file.
+The relevant code for generating the figures for these papers are in the biosystems2015 and ploscb2017.
+The utils folder contains code common to both and the data folder contains the necessary data.
+Note that the data for the papers is not included here, just the code.

+Readme files giving more detailed information are dotted around the place.

+[1] Dewar, Alex DM, et al. "Navigation-specific neural coding in the visual system of Drosophila."
+Biosystems 136 (2015): 120-127.
+[2] Dewar, Alex DM, et al. "Neural coding in the visual system of Drosophila melanogaster: How do small neural populations support visually guided behaviours?."
+PLoS Computational Biology 13.10 (2017): e1005735.